ibaaj/Paris-Dashboard/README.md

 #Paris Dashboard ⚡️

-🌀 Display the Paris Metro schedules 🚉 and the number of Velibs 🚲 (bicycle-system in Paris) available just near my home 😌.
+🌀 Display the Paris Metro schedules 🚉 and the number of Velibs 🚲  (bicycle-system) available just near my home 😌.

 ![](front.jpg)